patzy/clans/README.md

 Still work in progress:

-- no game end for the moment
+- can't restart the game properly
 - no special terrain (bonus/destructive)
 - no extra point for village founder
 - graphics are not finished